Dainese HGL Pants review – top-quality, lightweight trail pants

 The waist has a simple three-position adjuster (Image credit: Paul Burwell)

 This theme is continued at the waist, so rather than regular Velcro waist adjusters the HGL features a custom Slide-Fit closure system.
-It’s similar to the fastener on the Rapha Women’s Lightweight pants and features a circular tab that pushes into an anchor point and then slides across.
+It’s similar to the fastener found on Rapha MTB pants and features a circular tab that pushes into an anchor point and then slides across.
 There are also two main positions, with the main one featuring a slightly offset secondary position to allow for fine-tuning.
-Obviously, you can’t micro-tune the fit in the same way as a Velcro tab but with everything mounted on the front of the pant, there’s no bulk at the waist, and nothing to irritate your skin or worse snag on your other clothes in the wash.
+You can’t micro-tune the fit in the same way as a Velcro tab but with everything mounted on the front of the pant, there’s no bulk at the waist, and nothing to irritate your skin or worse snag on your other clothes in the wash.

 The only feature that I’m not convinced about is the integrated hook button on the back of the waist.
 This lets you clip a pair of Dainese gloves to this trouser, the thinking being they’re safe and secure when you stop for a break, but since you can just as easily stuff your gloves in a pocket it seems a little pointless, plus if the trails are muddy and your backside is covered in splatter, do you really want to hang your gloves there?